ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 The built-in Forms folder is located in the Form Section in versions 2.4+.

-If you are updating your Enterprise installation, you need to add this Section manually and move the folder to it.
+If you're updating your Enterprise installation, you need to add this Section manually and move the folder to it.

 To allow anonymous users to access Forms, you also need to add the `content/read` Policy with the *Form* Section to the Anonymous User.

 #### Changes to Custom tags

-v2.4 changed the way of configuring custom tags.
-They are no longer configured under the `ezpublish` key, but one level higher in the YAML structure:
+v2.4 changed the way of configuring custom tags. they're no longer configured under the `ezpublish` key, but one level higher in the YAML structure:

 ``` yaml